loid-lab/blockchain-prototype/README.md

 Each block contains data and references the previous block's hash.
 A SHA-256 hash is computed from the block's data, previous hash, and a nonce.
 The Proof-of-Work algorithm ensures the block hash is below a target value, enforcing difficulty and securing the blockchain.

 The blockchain now supports transactions, where each block may contain one or more transactions.
 Each wallet generates public/private keys and is used to manage transactions and block mining.
+A peer-to-peer network allows nodes to communicate, propagate new blocks and transactions, and maintain consensus.

 ---